Visual analytics for networked-guarantee loans risk management

-Merging the communities referring the financial matric can produce medium size and more tractable subgraphs.
-Specifically, when the user wish to merge two adjacent communities; he firstly double click one ``tile'' on the tree map, all other the connected commonties are highlighted.
-Double click the structure hole spanner node can merge the two commonties together and labeled as the clicked community.
+Merging the communities referring to a specific financial metric can produce medium-sized and more tractable subgraphs.
+With the interface, he/she first double-clicks one ``tile'' on the treemap highlighting all the connected communities and then double-clicking the structure hole spanner node to merge the two communities.

 \textbf{Split}.
-Sometimes, we need to split the community into several parts.
-This happen when there exists when the default unevenly distributed.
-We can cut off the stable parts and this may reduce the MOI computation complexity.
-Specifically, when the user wish to split the community; he firstly double click one ``tile'' on the tree map, all other the connected commonties are highlighted.
-Double click the edge, the two opposite parts of the subgraph will be split into two communities.
+When the default is unevenly distributed, we need to split the community and cut off the stable parts to reduce the next motif related computation complexity.
+With the interface, he/she first double-clicks one ``tile'' on the treemap highlighting the connected communities and then double-click the edge making the two opposite parts of the subgraph be split into two communities.